 In many legacy CRM systems, there’s no administrator-friendly way to set up Lead assignment rules.
 Instead, a developer needs to code the rules that determine how Leads should be assigned to specific salespeople based on criteria such as location, company size, vertical market or some other criteria.

 4. Basic or Non Existent Campaign Management

 Marketing campaign management is a mature feature in most of the currently available CRM systems.
-Older contact managers and CRM systems either have no campaign management or they have very limited campaign management which lacks in some of the important functionality that marketers are looking for.
+Older contact managers and CRM systems either have no campaign management — or have very limited campaign management which lacks some of the important functionality that marketers are looking for.

 5. Limited or No Integration with Email Service Providers

-Marketers need the ability to segment Leads, Prospects and Customers in the company’s CRM database and then send targeted email marketing messages based on past behavior of recipients.
-With legacy CRM systems, this requires a two step process of building lists and then exporting these lists for import into an email marketing system.
+Marketers need the ability to segment Leads, Prospects, and Customers in the company’s CRM database and then send targeted email marketing messages based on the past behavior of recipients.
+With legacy CRM systems, this requires a two-step process of building lists and then exporting these lists for import into an email marketing system.
 Important information, such as clickthroughs and unsubscribes, are not logged back into the CRM system.